Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Cremation is a method of disposition that transforms a deceased individual's body into ashes through intense heat.

 Unlike traditional burial, where the body is buried intact in the ground, cremation uses a specialized furnace known as a cremator or a cremation chamber.
-The body is placed inside the cremation chamber, where it is exposed to temperatures reaching up to around 1,800 degrees Fahrenheit.
-The heat reduces the body to ashes, also referred to as cremated remains.
+The cremation chamber exposes the body to temperatures of up to 1,800 degrees Fahrenheit, reducing it to ashes known as cremated remains.

 How Does Cremation Work?